Guided Assessments

 Results

-The smartapp is now fully spec’d and scheduled for development in summer 2025.
+The Guided Assessment smartapp is fully spec’d with a custom component library and in development.
 The total investment across UX, product, and tech is projected at nearly $1 million—a direct reflection of the strategic value this tool now holds for the business.

 What began as a frustrating tool for overworked RNs is being transformed into a seamless, clinician-centered experience.
 Our redesign gives time back to care teams, makes documentation faster and clearer, and aligns DaVita’s platform around smarter, more connected digital care.